 As I mentioned earlier, the Kalalau holds cultural and historical significance to the Hawaiian people.
 When hiking, please pay respect to the land and don’t disturb any historic structures (terraced rock-walls).

 When camping, always camp in designated areas and utilize bathroom facilities when available.
 Plan accordingly so that you are prepared to pack out everything that you pack in.

 Lastly, please abide by the permit system.
 If you do not have a permit do not hike past Hanakapiʻai Falls Trail and do not camp.
-Following these rules helps reduce excessive foot traffic, impacts to wildlife, and trail conditions.
+Following these rules helps reduce excessive foot traffic, impacts on wildlife, and trail conditions.

 Let’s do our part in keeping the Kalalau beautiful.